Esri/arcgis-runtime-samples-android/java/feature-layer-dictionary-renderer/README.md

 1. Create a `Geodatabase` using `new Geodatabase(geodatabasePath)`.
 2. Load the geodatabase asynchronously using `Geodatabase.loadAsync()`.
-3. Instantiate a `SymbolDictionary`  using `DictionarySymbolStyle(dictionaryPath)`.
+3. Instantiate a `DictionarySymbolStyle`  using `DictionarySymbolStyle(dictionarySymbolStylePath)`.
-4. Load the symbol dictionary asynchronously using `DictionarySymbol.loadAsync()`.
+4. Load the symbol dictionary asynchronously using `dictionarySymbolStyle.loadAsync()`.
 5. Wait for geodatabase to completely load by connecting to `Geodatabase.addDoneLoadingListener()`.
 6. For each `GeoDatabaseFeatureTable` in the `GeoDatabase`, create a feature layer with it, then add it to the map using `Map.getOperationalLayers().add(FeatureLayer)`.
-7. Create `DictionaryRenderer(SymbolDictionary)` and attach to the feature layer using `FeatureLayer.setRenderer(DictionaryRenderer)`.
+7. Create `DictionaryRenderer(dictionarySymbolStyle)` and attach to the feature layer using `FeatureLayer.setRenderer(dictionaryRenderer)`.
 8. Set the viewpoint of the map view to the extent of the feature layer using `MapView.setViewpointGeometryAsync(featureLayer.getFullExtent())`.

 ## Relevant API

 * DictionaryRenderer
-* SymbolDictionary
+* DictionarySymbolStyle

 ## Offline data